PD Dr. Sogkas participates in research projects A2 and B2.

 Current Position

-• Consultant Rheumatologist, Clinic for Rheumatology and Immunology, Hannover Medical University, Germany (Director: Prof. T. Witte)
+• Head of the immunodeficiency outpatient clinic for adult patients, Clinic for Rheumatology and Immunology, Hannover Medical University, Germany (Director: Prof. T. Witte)

 • Research-Scientist, working group ‘Inborn Errors of Immunity’, Clinic for Immunology and Rheumatology, Hannover Medical University, Germany